steve0511/resty-redis-cluster/README.md

 local cjson = require "cjson"

 local config = {
-    name = "testCluster",
+    dict_name = "test_locks",               --shared dictionary name for locks, if default value is not used refresh_lock_key = "refresh_lock",      --shared dictionary name prefix for lock of each worker, if default value is not used name = "testCluster",
     serv_list = {
         { ip = "127.0.0.1", port = 7001 },